oscarrgarciia/HA-PVPC-Updated/README.md

 >
 > This is an updated version of the official PVPC integration.
 From now on, it will be maintained to prevent issues when the year changes.

+> ℹ️ Update -> Release v1.1.0 has support until the year 2029.

 Custom integration for Home Assistant that retrieves the PVPC (Voluntary Price for Small Consumers) electricity prices in Spain, broken down by hourly periods.
 Allows using the data in **sensors**, **automations**, and **energy dashboards** in Home Assistant.

 ---